-The NEO Personality Inventory was created to analyze the Five major traits of personality (Neuroticism, Extraversion, Openness, Conscientiousness, Agreeableness).
+The NEO Personality Inventory was created to analyze the Five major traits of personality (Neuroticism, Extraversion, Openness, Conscientiousness, and Agreeableness).
 Originally the NEO was created as a 3-factor analysis model, but later on, when the Big Five personality traits were introduced by Lew Goldberg, the NEO PI-Revised was created.
 Costa and McCrae have specified in several publications that the NEO PI-R is merely a measure of their broader Five-Factor Model (FFM) personality.

 The NEO PI-R is a concise measure of the Five-Factor Model; it has 6 facets to each of the five major personality domains.
 Totally, the longer version of NEO PI-R has 240 questions; there is also a shorter form with 60 questions developed later on.
 The Five-Factor model is a relatively stable dimension we observe throughout the lifespan, with some strong genetic basis.
 So analyzing these dimensions can throw light on an individual’s emotional stability, job performance, health-risk factors, or even some mental health-related issues.

 What does the NEO Personality Inventory measure?

 The most recent research has two forms of the NEO test, Form S is a self-report, and Form R is the observer report.
 Both these versions have 240 questions to take a detailed analysis of the five major dimensions of personality.
 The items in a NEO questionnaire were measured against a 5 point Likert scale, from “Strongly Disagree” to “Strongly Agree.”